 Once you’ve got your listing looking awesome, it’s time to go business settings so that you can start letting new clients book with you through the directory.

 But before I do that, I’m going to take a quick detour on the way over there just to point out some things I mentioned earlier.
-If you want get started with Reviews, go here, just follow the instructions on this page.
+If you want to get started with Reviews, go here, just follow the instructions on this page.
 If you want to add a deal to the directory, go Marketing and then Promotions where you can build a promo.
 If you have any questions about any of these features, we’ve got plenty of available resources in our online help.

 Before you can check this third box over here, make sure that your business listing is flipped on in the top right corner like it is here for Robin.
 That’ll put your business in the directory.
 And then you’ll need to check these top two boxes right here.
 This will let existing clients book with you and this will let new clients book with you through your MassageBook business website that’s separate from your directory listing.
 So to recap, flip on your business listing, check these top two boxes, and then you’ll be able to check this third box to get new clients from the directory.
-If you have more questions about the different booking rules that I just ran through, check out these learn more links right here and that will go more detail.
+If you have more questions about the different booking rules that I just ran through, check out these learn more links right here and that will go into more detail.

 I do have to point out that there’s a marketing fee for using the directory.
 If a new client finds and books with you through your directory listing, 15% of the service cost is deducted from their payment to you.
 It only applies when you get a new, paying client with the help of MassageBook, and it’s only one time per new client.
 Any fees that we collect go right back into improving the directory and marketing it to more people.

-Please note that any new client who is booking through the directory will have to be prepay for their appointment when they’re checking out online in order to reserve their spot.
+Please note that any new client who is booking through the directory will have to prepay for their appointment when they’re checking out online in order to reserve their spot.
 To make sure that you get paid when this happens, go over here to credit card payments and follow the steps on this page to connect to either of the two credit card processors we support, either Square or Stripe.
 Doing so will ensure that your new client’s payment is sent directly to you.

 Thank you so much for joining me on this tour of MassageBook.
 I realize that I’ve gone a bit longer than I intended, but I hope you learned some valuable tips along the way that you can start implementing into your own business.
 I’m going to hop out of MassageBook now.
 Keep sending any questions my way.
 Stick around if you’d like, and I’ll try to answer as many as I can.

 If you do have any further questions, you can email us directly at firstname.lastname@example.org, call us at 843-352-2026, and you can also live chat with us directly in your MassageBook account.
 Thank you so much.
-Y’all have fantastic day.
+Y’all have a fantastic day.
 Take care!

 - Author: Kyle Cannon